Unbounded domains in hierarchically hyperbolic groups: Consequences

 Corollary~\ref{trianglegroup} shows that the property of being an HHG does not pass to finite index overgroups, and in particular is not quasiisometry-invariant.
 This is in contrast with the property of being an HHS \cite[Prop.~1.10]{behrstockhagensisto:hierarchically:2}.
 It also shows that the property of being an HHG is strictly stronger than the property of admitting a proper cobounded action on an HHS.

 \begin{remark} One can use Corollary~\ref{trianglegroup} to create acylindrically hyperbolic examples as well.
 The group $T*\Z$ acts properly cocompactly on the tree of flats, also known as the universal cover of the Salvetti complex of $\Z^2*\Z$.
-The HHS $T*\Z$ cannot be an HHG, for then $T$ would inherit an HHG structure, as it is the stabiliser of a hierarchically quasiconvex flat. \end{remark}
+However, the HHS $T*\Z$ cannot be an HHG.
+Indeed, the flat-stabilising subgroup $T$ is Morse, and hence is hierarchically quasiconvex by \cite[Thm~6.3]{russellsprianotran:convexity}, so any HHG structure on $T*\Z$ would restrict to an HHG structure on $T$. \end{remark}